 In order to promote the standardization of fixed income instruments in the region, the Ministry of Finance adopted the standards for the harmonization of national debt markets agreed upon in the Central American Monetary Council.
-To meet the Public Debt Office's goal of a fully automated auction process through an electronic auction platform to allow participants to directly enter their bids electronically, the auctions in 2010 were conducted through Bloomberg.
+The Public Debt Office intends to fully automate the auction process with the implementation of an electronic auction platform to allow participants to directly enter their bids electronically.

-All bonds issued through the Ministry of Finance's monthly public auction that are coordinated through the Public Debt Office receive the favorable tax treatment of debt issued by the Government, making debt instruments issued by the Dominican Republic more attractive to investors.
+Law 498-08 (the Public Income and Expenditure Budget Law for 2009) covers all bonds issued through the Ministry of Finance's monthly public auction that are coordinated through the Public Debt Office.
+This law extends the favorable tax treatment of debt issued by the Government, making debt instruments issued by the Dominican Republic more attractive to investors.
 Investors may use bonds issued through these auctions to pay any type of obligation contracted with the Government, including the payment of taxes, debts, or other types of obligations.